-The current age distribution of our Clinical students is 24-38 years old.
-Approximately 22% of our students are male.
-In addition, about 44% of our Clinical Psychology students self-identify as belonging to one or more diverse groups (i.e. visible minority, person with a disability, LGTBQ), and 11% self-identify as Aboriginal.
+- the age distribution of our enrolled Clinical students was 24-38 years old; - approximately 24% of students self-identified as male; - about 52% of our Clinical Psychology students selfidentified as belonging to one or more diverse groups (i.e. being a member of visible minority, a person with a disability, and/or LGTBQ2S+), and; - about 12% self-identified as Aboriginal.